What exactly is Google Analytics? How do statistics help website owners boost their online website? How does it all work?

 Lastly, in a custom exploration, the Date Range stays set to whichever dates are selected and need to be updated if you wish to see more recent data.

-If you’ve connected your GA4 property to your Google Ads account, you will be able to view your Google Ads campaign data in the Advertising section.
+If you’ve connected your Google Analytics property to your Google Ads account, you will be able to view your Google Ads campaign data in the Advertising section.

 Within the Advertising page, the following reports are